2019–20 FA Cup: Qualifying rounds

+First round proper

-The draw for the First Round Proper was held on 21 October 2019.
+The draw for the first round proper was held on 21 October 2019.
 The 32 winners from the qualifying competition joined the 47 clubs from League One and League Two in 39 ties played over the weekend of 9 November.
-Due to Bury's expulsion from the competition, Chichester City (the final team drawn) were given a bye to the Second Round Proper.
+Due to Bury's expulsion from the competition, Chichester City (the final team drawn) were given a bye to the second round proper.
 Chichester are one of two Level 8 teams that reached the first round along with Maldon & Tiptree, the lowest ranked teams left in the competition.

-Second Round Proper
+Second round proper

-The draw for the Second Round Proper was held on 11 November 2019.
-The 39 winners of the First Round Proper and bye recipients Chichester City played in 20 Second Round Proper ties on the weekend of 30 November.
+The draw for the second round proper was held on 11 November 2019.
+The 39 winners of the first round proper and bye recipients Chichester City played in 20 second round proper ties on the weekend of 30 November.
 This round included two teams from level 8, Chichester City and Maldon & Tiptree, who were the lowest-ranked teams still in the competition.

-Third Round Proper
+Third round proper

-The draw for the Third Round Proper was held on 2 December 2019.
-The 20 Second Round winners joined the 20 Premier League and 24 EFL Championship clubs in 32 ties to be played across the weekend of 4–6 January 2020.
+The draw for the third round proper was held on 2 December 2019.
+The 20 second round winners joined the 20 Premier League and 24 EFL Championship clubs in 32 ties to be played across the weekend of 4–6 January 2020.
 This round included two teams from level 5, AFC Fylde and Hartlepool United, who were the lowest-ranked teams still in the competition.

 All thirty-two matches kicked off one minute late to encourage fans to take one minute to think about their mental health, and to broadcast a film narrated by FA president Prince William about this issue.

-Fourth Round Proper
+Fourth round proper

 The draw was held on 6 January 2020, ahead of the Arsenal v Leeds United match.
 The ties were played between 24 and 27 January 2020.
 Northampton Town of League Two (level 4) were the lowest-ranked team to compete in this round.

-Fifth Round Proper
+Fifth round proper

-The draw was held on 27 January 2020, ahead of the AFC Bournemouth v Arsenal fourth round match.
-The ties were played in midweek during the week commencing Monday 2 March 2020.
-From this round there would be no replays; all ties would head to extra time and, if necessary, penalties to decide the team to advance in the event of a draw.
+The draw was held on 27 January 2020, ahead of the AFC Bournemouth v Arsenal fourth-round match.
+The ties were played in midweek during the week commencing Monday 2 March 2020 and from this round onward, there were no replays; all ties would head to extra time and, if necessary, penalties to decide the team to advance in the event of a draw.

-The lowest ranked side to play in the fifth round was Portsmouth of League One (level 3).
+The lowest-ranked side to play in the fifth round was Portsmouth of League One (level 3).